Dr. Sabir Ahmed is an educator and scholar with a

-working as an Assistant Teacher of
+currently working as an Assistant Teacher

-through the dual lenses of Judith Butler’s performative theory and
+monstrosity through the dual lenses of Judith Butler’s performative theory and

 Deleuzo-Guattarian philosophy.
 Following Butler’s framework of gender as a